The Rich and the Poor

 III.
 GOVERNMENT AND THE POOR

-Lest we prematurely conclude that this is a lopsided Bible study that is concerned only for the needs of the wealthy, all believers are indeed directed individually and as corporate bodies (i.e. families and churches) by numerous passages in Scripture to help the poor.
+Lest we prematurely conclude that this is a lopsided Bible study concerned only for the needs of the wealthy, all believers are indeed directed individually and as corporate bodies (i.e., families and churches) by numerous passages in Scripture to help the poor.
 Note this in the three passages that follow—but notice too what is omitted from each of them:

 What is in common with all the biblical passages on helping the poor?